malcolmsailor/midani/docs/settings.md

                     are floats.
 Defines a time at which the bracket should cease looping; the loop will stop when the next bracket's start time is greater than this value.
-            Brackets passed globally will be plotted in all voices.
-Unless the voices are in rhythmic unison, this may result in incoherent results!
+            Brackets passed globally will be plotted in all voices, *unless* `bracket_settings` is not passed globally, in which case voices that do not have `bracket_settings` passed explicitly will not have brackets plotted.
 - **bracket_settings**: a dictionary of form (str: dict).
 The strings are labels that are used by `brackets` to fetch the settings to apply to each bracket.
 The dicts define the settings for brackets, as